Brazil hospitals pushed to limit as COVID-19 death toll soars

 Last year, the most serious cases were concentrated among elderly Brazilians.

-Reporting by Eduardo Simoes in Sao Paulo and Rodrigo Viga Gaier in Rio de Janeiro; Writing by Jamie McGeever and Anthony Boadle; Editing by Brad Haynes, Bill Berkrot and Jonathan Oatis
+Additional reporting by Eduardo Simoes in Sao Paulo and Rodrigo Viga Gaier in Rio de Janeiro; Writing by Jamie McGeever and Anthony Boadle; Editing by Brad Haynes, Bill Berkrot, Jonathan Oatis and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.